 A brief presentation on off-site levies will be held at 5pm, followed by a question and answer period.
 Engineering Services will be accepting written submissions, from those in attendance, for further information or questions to be received no later than March 1, 2019.

 - Changes in developed areas in the City based on 2018 development;

 - Changes in available net developable lands based on areas included in executed development agreements and an update to the proposed Fowler Way road alignment; and

-- Updating of utility projects based on planning documents, project costs, and projects benefitting the lands identified within the Off-Site Levy Bylaw.
+- Updates to utility projects based on planning documents, project costs, and projects benefitting the lands identified within the Off-Site Levy Bylaw.